kelbster123/cheaters/README.txt

 Our program successfully detects most examples of word-for-word plagiarism by indicating files with the highest number of n-word phrases in common.
-In addition, our program will output suspicious groups of files that are particularity similar with each other.
+In addition, our program will output suspicious groups of files that are particularity similar to each other.
 The lower bound on this similarity is currently over 200 n word segments in common, but this can be changed.
 Additionally, our program is time-efficient, producing meaningful output for the large set of documents in less than 7 seconds.
 Our program has no